camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 #### Expression language

 Camunda Platform 7 uses [JUEL (Java Unified Expression Language)](https://docs.camunda.org/manual/latest/user-guide/process-engine/expression-language/) as the expression language.
-In the embedded engine scneario, expressions can even read into beans (Java object instances) in the application.
+In the embedded engine scenario, expressions can even read into beans (Java object instances) in the application.

 Camunda Cloud uses [FEEL (Friendly-Enough Expression Language](/reference/feel/what-is-feel.md) and expressions can only access the process instance data and variables.